chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 web application frameworks for decades.
 And guess what, nobody ever created a framework which solves all your problems.
 That's why there are so many of them.
 There is no "right" and "wrong" approach for web frameworks.
-There are different categories which address different problem domains.
+There are different categories of frameworks which address different problem domains.
 You have to choose the right tool for your specific requirements.
 If your application is not highly interactive and if you have to deal with SEO requirements, a server-rendered web framework may be your best choice.
+An in this case MVC 1.0 will be a great option.

 Searching for silver bullets seems to be a common phenomenon in our industry.
 Some people seem to think for example that NoSQL databases like